Coping Skills – What Are They?

 Improving Your Coping Skills

-Taking place over 10 weeks (one hour per week) and structured around the Thrive workbook, the Thrive Programme can help you to make significant and sustainable changes to your perceptual understanding of the world around you.
+Taking place over 10 weeks (one hour per week) and structured around a workbook, our course can help you to make significant and sustainable changes to your perceptual understanding of the world around you.

 FREE Initial Consultations